JuliaClimate/MeshArrays.jl/README.md

 Some features and related packages:

 - interpolate to geographic coordinates and visualize as maps
+- visualize on the sphere, in geographic coordinates, in various projections, or on the native grid
+- examples include interaction and animation using `Makie.jl` and `Pluto.jl`
 - accurately derive planetary scale transports on a global ocean model [C-grid](https://en.wikipedia.org/wiki/Arakawa_grids)
 - efficiently compute trajectories of ocean plastic, plankton, etc over any supported C-grid configuration using `MeshArrays.jl` along with [IndividualDisplacements.jl](https://github.com/JuliaClimate/IndividualDisplacements.jl)
 - reading and writing files in [Netcdf](https://en.wikipedia.org/wiki/NetCDF) ([CF-compliant](http://cfconventions.org)), CSV, or binary formats often used in climate sciences.
 [NCTiles.jl](https://gaelforget.github.io/NCTiles.jl/stable/) readily supports domain decomposition with `MeshArray.jl`